JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Kotlin daemon and its usage with Gradle

 The Kotlin daemon:
-* Runs along with Gradle daemon to compile the project.
+* Runs along with the Gradle daemon to compile the project.
-* Runs separately when you compile the project with IntelliJ IDEA built-in build system.
+* Runs separately when you compile the project with an IntelliJ IDEA built-in build system.

-The Kotlin daemon starts at the Gradle [execution stage](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases) when some Kotlin compile task starts compiling the sources.
+The Kotlin daemon starts at the Gradle [execution stage](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases) when one of Kotlin compile tasks starts compiling the sources.
 The Kotlin daemon stops along with the Gradle daemon or after two idle hours with no Kotlin compilation.

-The Kotlin daemon uses the same JDK the Gradle daemon does.
+The Kotlin daemon uses the same JDK that the Gradle daemon does.

 ### Setting Kotlin daemon's JVM arguments